EliaTarasoff/super-tabletop-rpg/species/marshmallow.md

 (Damage one box per use, and lose its effects when healed.)
 Slots: [ ]

+### Full of Hot Air
+You inflate yourself with mild heat, to become lighter than air - you don't set off pressure-plates, can float on the wind, and climb easily.
+(Expend one box per use.)
+Slots: [ ]-[ ]-[ ]

 ### Gooey Mess
 _(Swan Song)_
 Your inner fire overtakes you, and you explode in a gooey mess of sticky